MonicaMbabazi/16S_Analysis_Workflow/README.md

 ##  Upstream Analysis using Qiime2 and DADA2
 #### Key steps:
-1. Data processing, generating a manifest file, and importation
+1. Data processing,Importation , and QC
-2. Qaulity control to remove poor quality reads, adapters, chimeric reads etc
+2. Denoising and Clustering Analysis using DADA2: Generating a feature table (ASV file).
-3. Generating a feature table (ASV file).
+3. Taxonomy and Phylogeny Analysis
-4. Phylogeny and Taxonomic analysis
+4. Output files

 ##### 1).
 Data processing, generating a manifest file, and importation

 ## Downstream Analysis using phyloseq